Leucozona lucorum

 Leucozona lucorum is a Palearctic and Nearctic species of hoverfly.

 Description

 Leucozona lucorum typically has a wing length of 7 ·75–10 mm.
 The face is yellow-dusted either side of the shining black median area.
 The thorax is yellowish-green with long reddish hairs, whilst the scutellum is yellow.
 The abdomen is black with long and abundant, partly pale yellow or whitish yellow and partly black hairs.
 A conspicuous brown spot can be found on the wings.
-The male genitalia and larva are figured by Dusek and Laska (1967).
+The male genitalia and larvae are figured by Dusek and Laska (1967).
 The larva is figured in colour by Rotheray (1994).